Thomas Wardle (industrialist): Family and local interests

 In 1857 he married Elizabeth Wardle, a distant cousin, daughter of Hugh Wardle.
 They had fourteen children, of whom five sons and four daughters survived to adulthood.
 Lady Wardle was an accomplished embroiderer, and founded the Leek Embroidery Society.
 The Society's work was sold in 1880s in a Wardle shop in New Bond Street, London; it was also involved in a full-scale replica of the Bayeux Tapestry.
 She died at Leek, Staffordshire on 8 September 1902.

 Wardle was interested in geology, and became a fellow of the Geological Society of London.
 He had a collection of Carboniferous Limestone fossils, and wrote about geology, particularly of his local area.
+He was involved with the North Staffordshire Field Club and in 1896 was awarded their Garner Medal "for his contributions to the Geology of North Staffordshire and to the Entomology of Silk".

 He was active in local church affairs: he was churchwarden of St Edward's Church in Cheddleton, and he wrote some church music.
 Shortly before his death he donated a new chancel to Warslow church.

 Oscar Wilde, in a lecture he gave in Leek in 1884, paid tribute to Thomas Wardle's work.

 In 1887 he helped to found the Silk Association of Great Britain and Ireland, of which he was president during his lifetime.
 He was a fellow of the Chemical Society.
 He wrote several monographs about silk, and he received a knighthood in 1897 for services to the silk industry.
 The businesses developed by Wardle in his lifetime continued in Leek, with changes of name, in the twentieth century.

 He died in Leek in 1909 and was buried in Cheddleton churchyard.